buttercheetah/Elite-Dangerous-Tracker/README.md

 This program does not automatically create the table, so here is what the table should look like for the program to fuction properly.

+Refrences a file `DB.json` for login details. an example is provided in `DB-Example.json`

 `define entries;`

 | Field          | Type      | Null | Key | Default | Extra          |